 1986 – The US Senate approved a treaty that outlawed genocide.

 1992 – Broadway Show – Crazy for You (Musical) February 19, 1992

-1994 - Martin Lawrence made a sexually explicit joke during his opening monologue during his appearance on Saturday Night Live.
+1994 – Martin Lawrence made a sexually explicit joke during his opening monologue during his appearance on Saturday Night Live.
 The joke was in reference to female genitalia and feminine hygiene.
 He ended up being banned from the NBC network for a year and from SNL for life.
-During re-broadcast of the episode the joke is replaced by a title card read off-screen and the joke nearly cost everyone at SNL their jobs.
+During the re-broadcast of the episode the joke is replaced by a title card read off-screen and the joke nearly cost everyone at SNL their jobs.

 2000 – # 1 Hit February 19, 2000 – March 3, 2000: Mariah Carey featuring Joe and 98 Degrees – Thank God I Found You